PIM1001 - Introduction: overview

-The key features of the current IT system for taxing rents from UK properties are:
+The key features of the current income tax (IT) system for taxing rents from UK properties are:

 - The current system applies to both furnished and unfurnished lettings, including furnished holiday lettings (PIM4100 onwards) and rent-a-room (PIM4000 onwards).

-- The SA rules for payments on account and balancing payments apply in the same way as for other income.
+- The self-assessment rules for payments on account and balancing payments apply in the same way as for other income.

 - Rents from properties outside the UK are returned as foreign income and not as UK property income (PIM4700 onwards).